How to Attract More Shoppers to your Outdoor Market Booth

 This one will take less work and can be used over and over at each outdoor market during the summer.

-You get to beat the heat too.
-You’ll have to rely heavily on signage as you’ll need to communicate to shoppers to step inside, as there isn’t the visual element involved.
+You’ll have to rely heavily on signage as you’ll need to communicate to shoppers to step inside, as there isn’t a visual element involved.
 There are a few different ways to cool down your entire tent:

 Again, use a sandwich sign outside your market booth or a large hanging sign near the entrance that grabs the attention of people passing by.